ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-For this reason, the amount of metadata used by an Issuer in creating redemption tokens must be taken into account -- together with the bits of information that Issuer's may learn about Clients otherwise.
+For this reason, the amount of metadata used by an Issuer in creating redemption tokens must be taken into account -- together with the bits of information that Issuers may learn about Clients otherwise.
 Since this metadata may be useful for practical deployments of Privacy Pass, Issuers must balance this against the reduction in Client privacy.
 In general, Issuers should bound the metadata permitted so as to not allow it to uniquely